Transmit : Ideas & Content Generator

 Royal Commission of Inquiry Video Content

-Trailer for a series of videos that Transmit has been directing and producing for Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions.
-The videos were a response to survivor advocates to be seen and heard, to share their expectations for the Inquiry and what they want New Zealand to know.
-Thanks to Tyrone Marks, Eugene Ryder, Tanya and Gina Sammons, Pearl Putaranui, Toni Jarvis, Paora Crawford Moyle and Kath Coster.
-The video series also includes survivor advocates of faith-based institutions, the Inquiry Commissioners as well as former Chair Sir Anand Satyanand.
+Trailer for a series of videos that Transmit has been directed and produced for Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions.
+The videos were a response to survivor advocates wish to be seen and heard, a chance to share expectations for the Inquiry and for what New Zealand needs to know.
+Thanks Tyrone Marks, Eugene Ryder, Tanya and Gina Sammons, Pearl Putaranui, Toni Jarvis, Paora Crawford Moyle and Kath Coster.
+The video series also included survivor advocates of faith-based institutions, the Inquiry Commissioners as well as former Chair Sir Anand Satyanand.

 WW1 Remembered Widescreen Redux

-Transmit delivered this widescreen redux of WW1 Remembered Light & Sound Show as an education resource giving new life to the epic projection that Transmit Directed and Creative Produced for the Ministry of Culture and Heritage and Wellington City Council in 2016.
+Transmit delivered this widescreen redux of WW1 Remembered Light & Sound Show as an education resource, giving new life to the epic projection that Transmit Directed and Creative Produced for Ministry of Culture and Heritage and Wellington City Council in 2016.

 Luck of The Draw

-Luck of The Draw marks a trilogy of interactive projects directed and creative produced by Transmit for WW100 having delivered two WW1 Remembered light and sound shows at Pukeahu in 2015 and 2016.
+Luck of The Draw marked a trilogy of interactive projects directed and creative produced by Transmit for WW100 commemorations.
+It followed WW1 Remembered light and sound shows at Pukeahu, Wellington.

-Luck of The Draw Artwork by Moana Williams.
+Original Luck of The Draw Artwork by artist Moana Williams.

-Luck of the Draw original song performed by MC Oblique and Madison Nonoa.
-Produced by Rhombus Production sonic kings.
+Listen to Luck of the Draw song.
+The track was a collaboration with Transmit, featuring MC Oblique and Madison Nonoa, produced by Rhombus Production sonic kings.

 Fat Freddy’s Drop